-In India, there is a vast profusion of folk music which varies according to locality.
+In India, there is a vast profusion of folk music which varies according to the locality.
 Though folk songs also follow the same base, classical music requires immense training & practice.
 In Indian music, musical sound is called nada & nada is considered as Brahman or Divine Reality itself.

 Classical Indian music can be classified into two distinct categories, the North Indian or Hindustani & the South Indian or Carnatic music.
 The essential features & basis of both the styles are the same, in the sense that both are spiritualistic in nature.
 Foreign influences due to invasions by Persians, Arabs,.. are more evident in the Hindustani form.
 There has been a constant intermingling & the styles that have evolved are the products of these various currents.

 Carnatic music originated in the fertile plains of the Cauvery delta and flourished through the ages.
 Vaggeyakaras are the persons who composed many songs which are rendered in its original form to date.

 The other notable composers are Patnam Subramaniya Iyer, Papanasam Sivan, Raja Swathi Thirunal, Annamacharyar, Purandaradasar.

 The subject matter of the songs mainly dealt with the various Gods and Goddesses, extolling their lives, their virtues, reflecting the varied moods of humans like happiness, gratitude, fear, sorrow.
-Though Composers have also dealt with subjects like patriotism, natures bounty etc., their soul and heart were to a very great extent limited to the deities they considered prime.
+Though Composers have also dealt with subjects like patriotism, natural bounty, etc., their soul and heart were to a very great extent limited to the deities they considered prime.
 Music was also looked upon as a means of attaining Moksha ( Salvation ).

 Sa Re Ga Ma Pha Dha Nee are the seven basic notations called the Sapthaswaras.
 The swaras Sa & Pa help select the sruthi/pitch of the singer.
 Re (Rishaba) & Gha (Ghandaram) are of three types each, Ma (Madhyamam) of 2 types, Dha (Dhaivatham) and Nee (Nishadham) of three types each and when grouped together these variations (6,2,6) combined to form the 72 main ragas, the Melakarthas.
-The Melakarthas are divided as Suddha Madhyama and Prathi Madhyama ragas based on their madhyama (ma) variations by Venkata Mahi as Venkata Mahi Chakra.
+The Melakarthas are divided as Suddha Madhyama and Prathi Madhyama ragas based on their madhyama (ma) variations by Venkata Mahi Venkata Mahi Chakra.